csesena/ai-meta-llama-api/README.md

-# ai-meta-llama-api
+# Meta Llama API
-Scripts and wrappers for everything related to the Meta Llama API
+Scripts and wrappers for everything related to the Meta Llama API.
+More info: https://llama.developer.meta.com/